Atelier-Epita/OrderBot/README.md

 cp .env.example .env
 ```

-Then add in your tokens for discord and github
+Then add in your tokens for discord and github.
+be carefull to not push those tokens to github.

 ### add the service